compgenomics2019/Team2-GenomeAssembly/README.md

 ## SUMMARY

-Hello!
 This pipeline is designed by Team 2, Group 1.
 The purpose is to assemble genomes from PE Illumina reads in a manner that checks the quality of reads and executes the necessary quality controls.

 This pipeline features tools including FaQCs, SPAdes, and QUAST.
 These are responsible for trimming, assembly,